 Sports were held on Wednesday before a large number of Lancaster visitors, prizes being presented by Mr. Joseph Towers.
 An ambulance display, Scouts rally and fire drill were also gone through.

-The boys thoroughly enjoyed a trip to the Hornby Castle estate permission kindly given by Mr. C.W.
+The boys thoroughly enjoyed a visit to the Hornby Castle estate permission being kindly given by Mr. C.W.
 Foster.

 11th Lancaster Troop (Bulk).

 The 11th Lancaster Troop of Boy Scouts spent a most enjoyable time in camp at Skelwith Bridge, Ambleside.

 The camp was under the direction of the Scoutmaster (Rev. E. Shufflebottom).
 He was ably assisted by Assistant Scoutmasters J. Renshall and J. Denwood.

 The situation of the camp was ideal.
 Amidst the picturesque Lakeland scenery the boys enjoyed every moment of camp life.
 The camp was close to Ambleside, Hawkshead, Coniston and well-known mountain peaks.
 The Langdales were but a short distance away.

 The afternoon and evening were given over to games etc. A bugle call was sounded for every parade.

 The Troop, accompanied by the band attended Divine Service at Ambleside Parish Church on Sunday morning August 3rd.